api3dao/oev-orbit-bot-example/README.md

 ## Process Overview

-The OEV Seeker follows the following process to extract OEV:
+The OEV Seeker follows this flow to extract OEV from Orbit Lending:

 - Initialisation
   - Get log events from the target chain and build a list of accounts to watch for possible liquidation opportunities